borisschapira/boris.schapira.dev/_posts/en/web/2017/2017-10-29-optimize-images-to-reduce-page-weight-file-formats-tools-and-rwd/2017-10-29-optimize-images-to-reduce-page-weight-file-formats-tools-and-rwd.md

 {% include video_as_a_gif.html.liquid
     controls=true
     url="/assets/images/2017-10-29/lenny"
     alt="Screencast of the ChromeDevTools.
-We can see a video looping like a GIF, but the code clearly indidcates its a video."
+We can see a video looping like a GIF, but the code clearly indicates its a video."
 %}

 If you still need the GIF format, be aware that a compression algorithm also exists: gifsicle.
 It can be very useful for manipulating GIF content: reduce the color palette, resize, cut and crop...
 I sometimes use Gifsicle to encode short recordings of my screen and integrate them into emails, because many mail clients are not able to read embedded videos.